About 16 million Moroccans head to polls to pick representatives for the 395-seat lower house of parliament.

 The ruling Islamic Justice and Development Party (PJD) is vying for a second consecutive term in office after winning the 2011 vote for the first time.

-According to Duke University political scientist Abdeslam Maghraoui, a North Africa expert, Morocco’s monarchical institution is unlikely to still view PJD leader Abdelilah Benkirane as a real political partner, now that the threat of the uprisings is over.
+According to Duke University political scientist Abdeslam Maghraoui, a North Africa expert, Morocco’s monarchical institution is unlikely to still view PJD leader Abdelilah Benkirane as a real partner, now that the threat of uprisings is over.

 “The PJD basically helped the monarchy navigate the pressure of the youth uprisings in the region,” Maghraoui said, adding that the monarch has emerged more powerful in the wake of the Arab Spring.

 According to Vish Sakthivel – the Fox Fellow at the Foreign Policy Research Institute’s Middle East Programme, who has extensively researched political Islam in Morocco – while PJD’s victory in 2011 was considered historic, “these years’ elections have lost their significance and people have lowered their expectations about the capacity for a government to bring change to the country.”

 This pessimistic trend lingered after PJD failed to keep its promise to address the yawning gap between the rich and poor.

 “The structural problems linked to unemployment, lack of social opportunity, political apathy, corruption, royal fortunes, and general despair are still in place,” Maghraoui said.
 “Advances in basic rights are non-existent.”

 The PJD, however, remains popular and has managed to push for some economic reforms.
 The party is credited with lowering the budget deficit and diminishing the state’s contribution to subsidising goods, a crucial cost-saving dossier that no other government dared to tackle before.